Predicting Phenotypes from Brain Connection Structure

 \item \textbf{Binary covariates:} For individual $i=1,\ldots,n$ and $j=1,\ldots,p$, we set the binary covariate $x_{ij} = \mathcal{I}\bigl(z_{ij}^{(0)} > 0\bigr)$. \end{enumerate}

 Each artificial dataset was analyzed using the BaCon and k-means methodologies.
-The results were relatively robust to the correlation parameter.
-Averaging over the 25 independent replications, and for different values of correlation parameter $\varphi^{(0)}$, Table \ref{T:varkappa5} displays the estimated percentage of correctly clustered covariate pairs, $\hat{\tau}$.
+The results were relatively robust to the correlation parameter $\varphi^{(0)}$.
+Averaging over the 25 independent replications, Table \ref{T:varkappa5} displays the estimated percentage of correctly clustered covariate pairs, $\hat{\tau}$, for different values of correlation parameter.
 In every dataset, the number of clusters detected by BaCon was exactly equal to the true number of clusters, $Q_0$.
-Despite the considerably different data generating mechanism, we find that BaCon was highly accurate in detecting the underlying cluster structure and significantly outperformed the k-means algorithm.
+Despite the considerably different data generation mechanism, we found that BaCon was highly accurate in detecting the underlying cluster structure and significantly outperformed the k-means algorithm.

 For the lower bound of the log-Bayes factor, previously introduced in Section \ref{S:simulation_PDP}, the second column of Table \ref{T:varkappa10} displays averages and standard deviations of the MCMC estimates for the 25 datasets.
 In every situation, the lower bounds of the Bayes factors are significantly greater than $e^6=403.4$, implying that the data overwhelmingly favor PDP~allocations over Dirichlet processes.
-Column 3 of Table \ref{T:varkappa10} displays the 95\% posterior credible intervals for the PDP discount parameter, $d$, revealing that no posterior probability was assigned to Dirichlet process~models for these simulated data.
+Column 3 of Table \ref{T:varkappa10} displays the 95\% posterior credible intervals for the PDP discount parameter, $d$, revealing that no posterior probability was assigned to Dirichlet process~models.